+- Check the chain sliding guard for wear.

 - " If the ridge is worn down to the level of the main corpus:

-- Change the chain sliding guard.
+- Change the chain sliding guard. 崤

 - Check the chain sliding guard for tightness.

 - " If the chain sliding guard is loose:

 - Tighten the chain sliding guard.